junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean looks at his cards, pretending he's thinking about what to play next.
 "Sure."
 He says, picking two cards and throwing on top of the ones Butch just played.

-"Kid can cover you if things go bad."
+"Sundance can cover you if things go bad."
 Butch says in a light tone, no sign of worry or concern.

 "I'm relieved."
 Dean answers with a smile.